Rhode Island Rental Agreement

 Rhode Island Required Residential Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Rhode Island leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+This ensures smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

-• Housing Code Violation Notice (required for some leases) – Rhode Island landlords must disclose any outstanding housing code violations in the building that’s being rented out.
+• Housing Code Violation Notice (required for some leases) – Rhode Island landlords must disclose any current housing code violations in the building that’s being rented out.

 To learn more about required disclosures in Rhode Island, click here.